Managing Director, Head of Shared Services,

 Catholic Diocese of Columbus

 Mark Huddy is the Episcopal Moderator for Catholic Charities and Social Concerns in the Catholic Diocese of Columbus and joined the St. Vincent Family Center Board in September 1998.
 Mark works closely with diocesan sponsored Catholic Charities agencies and also serves on the boards of Catholic Social Services, Saint Stephen’s Community House and the Seton Square housing corporations.
 Mark has a Bachelors degree in English from The Ohio State University and a Juris Doctor degree from The University of Cincinnati College of Law.
 Mark also serves as the Director of the Office for Social Concerns of the Catholic Diocese of Columbus.
 In that capacity, together with his staff, he fosters social justice education and advocacy throughout the 23-county Columbus diocese.

-Matthew D. Kyle is the Director of Employee Experience and Communications for AEP Ohio, which serves over 1.5 million customers in Ohio and Wheeling, West Virginia.
-He is responsible for leading AEP Ohio’s financial planning, budgeting and performance tracking functions.
-In addition, he coordinates operational and budget activities with other AEP business units that impact operating company results.
+Matthew D. Kyle previously served as the Director of Employee Experience and Communications for AEP Ohio, which serves over 1.5 million customers in Ohio and Wheeling, West Virginia.
+He was responsible for leading AEP Ohio’s financial planning, budgeting and performance tracking functions.
+In addition, he coordinated operational and budget activities with other AEP business units that impact operating company results.

 Kyle has more than 23 years experience in several positions with AEP Ohio and AEP Service Corporation.
 He began his career with AEP in 1990 as a financial analyst in the Corporate Planning and Budgeting group.